michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.1.3 - 02/20/2022 =
+- Fixed a bug of incorrect discount percentages.
+- Fixed a bug that produce prices were not retrieved properly in some cases.
+- Fixed raw query strings passed from user inputs.

 = 5.1.2 - 02/09/2022 =
 - Fixed a bug that the theme button preview in unit editing pages failed in recent WordPress versions.